chrisnoonan98675/site/xl-deploy/how-to/add-a-step-to-a-deployment-plan-using-the-command-plugin.markdown

 Don't start the deployment just yet; we want to to move the step to the end, so we will see the disk usage *after* deployment.

 The steps in the step list are ordered by weight.
-As described in the [Steplist section](http://docs.xebialabs.com/releases/latest/deployit/referencemanual.html#steplist) of the Reference manual, plugins contribute steps with order values between 0 and 100.
+Plugins contribute steps with order values between 0 and 100.
 So if we want to move the step to the end of the list, we have to change the order value to 100.

 Go to the Repository tab and open the Log Disk Usage command.
 Change Order to '100' and save.
 Now redo the deployment and we will see that the step has moved: